guanfrank/GettingandCleaningDataCourseProject/codebook.md

 ## Identifiers

-* `subject` - The ID of the test subject
+* `subject` - The ID of the test subject(volunteer)
 * `activity` - The type of activity performed when the corresponding measurements were taken

 ## Measurements
 Description of abbreviations of measurements

 leading t or f is based on time or frequency measurements.
 Body = related to body movement.
 Gravity = acceleration of gravity Acc = accelerometer measurement Gyro = gyroscopic measurements Jerk = sudden movement acceleration Mag = magnitude of movement mean and Std are calculated for each subject for each activity for each mean and Std measurements.
-The units given are g's for the accelerometer and rad/sec for the gyro and g/sec and rad/sec/sec for the corresponding jerks.
+The units given are g's for the accelerometer and rad/sec for the gyro and g/sec and rad/sec for the corresponding jerks.

 These signals were used to estimate variables of the feature vector for each pattern: '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
 They total 33 measurements including the 3 dimensions - the X,Y, and Z axes.